ddcveng/ddcveng.github.io/content/_index.md

 draft = false
 +++

-# welcome to my domain
+# Welcome to my domain

 Hello, my name is Eduard and I am a high-level computer shaman.
 I spend my time wrangling sentient-rock beasts, climbing on their non-sentient counterparts and